frankiefab100/Web3.0-Roadmap/README.md

 # Web3.0-Roadmap
-The contents of this repository reveals Blockchain Development curriculum, code snippets and best of practice learnt on the course of transitioning from Web2.0
+Blockchain Development curriculum, code snippets and best of practice learnt on the course of transitioning from Web2.0

 ## Pre-requisite:
 - HTML/CSS